bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 To make my training data has same appearance chance of each sign, I look into the number of each unique sign then make it almost same.

 Here is the final training set number of each sign.
+I also make the test set has almost same number of each sign.(It may be no necessary to do so.)

 ![equal times][image14]

+![test_set][image15]

 I actually try to split some data from training set to validation set.
 I saw some article about "cross validation".
 Using this way, I actually get a better accuracy from training.
 But I think validation should be some picture that never show up in training would be more challenging.
 Therefore, I still keep the validation set untouched.

-My final training set had ?? number of images.
-My validation set and test set had ?? and ?? number of images.
+My final training set had 86388 number of images.
+My validation set and test set had 4410 and 32208 number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting(image transform) the data set.
+The 10th code cell of the IPython notebook contains the code for augmenting(image transform) the data set.
 I decided to generate additional data because more data could let the training more robust and it did rise my accuracy.
 To add more data to the the data set, I used opencv library to do specified range of rotate/affine/brightness effect on original data set.

 Here is an example of an original image and an augmented image: